paritytech/json-rpc-interface-spec/src/api/transactionWatch_unstable_submitAndWatch.md

 ## Possible errors

 - A JSON-RPC error with error code `-32800` can be generated if the JSON-RPC client has already opened 4 or more `transactionWatch_unstable_submitAndWatch` subscriptions.
-- A JSON-RPC error is generated if the `transaction` parameter has an invalid format, but no error is produced if the bytes of the `transaction`, once decoded, are invalid.
+- A JSON-RPC error with error code `-32602` is generated if the `transaction` parameter has an invalid format, but no error is produced if the bytes of the `transaction`, once decoded, are invalid.
 Instead, an `invalid` notification will be generated.